Monte Bondone Ski Resort

 - 11 Video Highlights – Monte Bondone Ski resort, Trento Italy

-What I got was a variety of ski slopes spread out across the mountains, so it never felt like a small resort in an unspoilt environment, breathtaking views of not only the Brenta Dolomites but also surrounding Italian Alps.
-Not to mention some great Italian food and a relaxed ski atmosphere that made you feel very welcome.
+What I got was a variety of ski slopes spread out across the mountains, so it never felt like a small resort.
+Also an unspoilt environment, breathtaking views of not only the Brenta Dolomites but also surrounding Italian Alps.
+Not to mention some great Italian food and a relaxed ski atmosphere that made me feel very welcome.

-It is a prime destination to ski in Italian Alps and due to the value for money a popular place for affordable skiing and snowboarding
+It is a prime destination to ski in the Italian Alps and due to the value for money a popular place for affordable skiing and snowboarding.

 About Monte Bondone Ski Resort

 Monte Bondone Ski Resort is located only 15 km from the Trento Italy City Center and at an elevation of 2,180 metres (7,152 ft), is one of the highest mountains of the Garda Prealps.
 There are 4 main villages that form Monte Bondone Ski Resort, Vason, Norge, Vaneze and Candriai.

 With the main village being Vason, where most of the hotels and restaurants are based.
 I stayed at the lovely quiet village of Norge, which had one of the only ski-in/ski-out hotels.

 The 170 acres of The Monte Bondone Ski Resort is made up of wide slopes perfect for skiers of all abilities.
 It is definitely a resort coming into its own and apart from skiing, the area also offers a wide range of other outdoor activities.
 From snowshoeing on the dozens of snow trails to being part of the largest Italian circuit for cross-country SuperNordic that covers thousands of kilometres of ski trails.